Wilfried Seidel: Life

 Seidel was born on 21 August 1939 in Bannewitz.
 After graduating high school in 1957, Seidel enlisted in the National People's Army where he would serve until 1960.
 In 1960, he joined the Socialist Unity Party of Germany (SED).
 In the same year, Seidel began studying at the "Rudolf Diesel" engineering school in Meißen.
 After graduating in 1963, he worked as an industrial eingineer.
 Between 1965 and 1966, Seidel attended a district party school of the Socialist Unity Party.

 Seidel acquired his first political position in 1970, when he became deputy chairman of the Zossen regional government.
 In 1976 he studied industrial eingineering and industrial economics at the Technical University of Dresden.
 Seidel's final educational undertaking was a degree in social science at the Parteihochschule Karl Marx.
 In 1979, Seidel became chairman of the Rathenow regional government.
 He would hold this post until 1984.

 In 1984, Seidel became mayor of Potsdam, succeeding Brunhilde Hanke.
 During his tenure as mayor, Potsdam signed a sister city agreement with Bonn.
 A minor diplomatic incident occurred during the diplomatic tour surrounding the sister city agreement.
 While visiting Potsdam, the mayor of Bonn, Hans Daniels, made critical remarks about the East German government on live television.
 Seidel was chastised by party officials for his handling of the incident.
 Daniels later followed up his remarks by comparing the German Democratic Republic to Apartheid South Africa.
 As a result, diplomatic relations between the two cities were dampened until German reunification, although the sister city agreement remained in place.

-After being dismissed from his post as mayor of Potsdam in 1989, Seidel was employed as a regional chairman of Workers and Farmers Inspection (Arbeiter-und-Bauern-Inspektionde), an economic planning institution.
+After being dismissed from his post as mayor of Potsdam in 1989, Seidel was employed as a chairman of the Bezirk Potsdam Workers' and Peasants' Inspection, an economic planning institution.
 He held this role from June 1989 to December 1989.
 In 1990, Siedel was director of public housing in Stahnsdorf-Kleinmachnow.
 Following German reunification, he worked as a self-employed insurance broker.